Barbara Hanawalt

 Barbara Ann Hanawalt (born 4 March 1941) is an American historian and bestselling author.
 She specializes in English medieval social history.

 Life

-She was born in New Brunswick, New Jersey.
+Hanawalt was born in New Brunswick, New Jersey.
 Her father was a university professor and her mother was a schoolteacher.

 Career

-She received her bachelor's degree from Douglass College in 1963, a master's degree from the University of Michigan in 1964, and a Ph.D., also from the University of Michigan, in 1970.
+Hanawalt received her bachelor's degree from Douglass College in 1963, a master's degree from the University of Michigan in 1964, and a Ph.D., also from the University of Michigan, in 1970.

-She taught for a number of years at Indiana University and the University of Minnesota.
-She finally arrived at the Ohio State University as the King George III Chair of British History in 1999.
+Hanawalt taught for a number of years at Indiana University and the University of Minnesota.
+She then moved to Ohio State University as the King George III Chair of British History in 1999.

 Awards

-She was named fellow of the Royal Historical Society and of the Wissenschaftskolleg zu Berlin and the Center for Advanced Studies at Princeton University.
+Hanawalt was named fellow of the Royal Historical Society and of the Wissenschaftskolleg zu Berlin and the Center for Advanced Studies at Princeton University.